• Skip to primary navigation

 Festive Mocktails

 All of these festive fizz cocktails can be made into delicious and grown-up Christmas Mocktails with an easy switch.
-Simply swap the wine for your favourite non-alcoholic sparkling wine (Belle & Co is my personal favourite and an absolute bargain).
+Simply swap the wine for your favourite non-alcoholic sparkling wine (Freixenet is my personal favourite and Belle & Co is great and an absolute bargain).
 You could also use soda water, sparkling lemonade or tonic water instead of wine if you wish.

 Orange & Rosemary Mimosa